Christian views on masturbation: Anabaptists

-A 2011 article in Canadian Mennonite magazine notes that Anabaptists, such as Mennonites, have always historically had a sex-negative attitude but goes on to state that "Masturbation is one of the most common sexual experiences across the spectrums of age, culture, partnered and single life situations, and genders...Finding pleasure in our own God-given bodies can be good...[but]if it draws someone away from God, then for God's sake, don't do it.
+A 2011 article in Canadian Mennonite magazine notes the development of Anabaptist views towards sexuality and goes on to state that "Masturbation is one of the most common sexual experiences across the spectrums of age, culture, partnered and single life situations, and genders...Finding pleasure in our own God-given bodies can be good...[but] if it draws someone away from God, then for God's sake, don't do it.
 But we ought to release the stranglehold of guilt formerly associated with the practice of self-pleasuring."
 (The article also argues that Anabaptists should commit themselves to avoiding pornography for a wide variety of reasons).

 Baptists

 Southern Baptist Convention cleric David Platt in the Baptist Press declared that masturbation "goes against the design of God" and that "God designed sex to be relational; masturbation is lustful".
-The Baptist publication characterized masturbation as "isolating, noncommittal and self-centered."
+The Baptist publication characterized masturbation as "isolating, noncommittal and self-centered".